 - The name of the creditor

-- A statement informing the debtor of their right to dispute the validity of the debt within 30 days, else the debt will be assumed valid.
+- A statement informing the debtor of their right to dispute the validity of the debt within 30 days, or else the debt will be assumed to be valid.

-In addition to the three primary requirements stated above, the collection letter should contain the following components:
+In addition to the three primary requirements stated above, this letter should contain the following components:

 - Include a copy of the invoice(s)- The invoices relevant to the indebted transactions should be included in the collection letter.
 If, however, there are multiple outstanding invoices, you may use a summarized statement containing details of all the invoices.

 - Include a specific deadline- The creditor must include a specific date for the debtor to make all accounts current.
-The creditor should phrase the sentence as follows (payment should be made no later than June 12th) do not phrase the deadline like this; Payment should be made within seven business days.
+The creditor should state in the sentence that payment must be made by June 12th at the latest.
+Do not phrase the deadline like this; Payment should be made within seven business days.

 - Payment options- The creditor should include acceptable payment options through which the organization accepts payments from customers.